polcats/InteractiveMap/README.md

 # InteractiveSvgMap
-An Interactive SVG Map parsed from JSON files

 This is a framework that can generate an interactive SVG map by loading data points from JSON-formatted files.

 <h2>Map Data Files</h2>